-The pre-Kindergarten program is designed to help children prepare for kindergarten and succeed in the school environment.
-Success is achieved through developmentally appropriate instruction by Highly Qualified pre-Kindergarten teachers.
-The program serves children who will be 4 years of age on or before August 15th .
+The Pre-Kindergarten program is designed to help children prepare for kindergarten and succeed in the school environment.
+Success is achieved through developmentally appropriate instructional activities by Highly Qualified Pre-K teachers.
+The program serves children who will be 4 years of age on or before August 15.

 Williamson County Schools Voluntary Pre-K classes are opened zone to all eligible 4 year-olds in Williamson County.
 Children of families of financial need are given priority.
 If space is still available then children who meet local at-risk criteria as established by WCS Pre-K Advisory Council will be accepted into the program.

 The Pre-K classes use The Creative Curriculum® for Preschool.
 The program focuses on all areas of development literacy, cognitive, math, language, social studies, science, physical, and the arts.
 The Pre-K classes also use The Early Learning Second Step program to foster social and emotional development.

 Frequently Asked Questions

 The Voluntary Pre-kindergarten program (VPK) is a state funded readiness program for at-risk children who are 4 years of age on August 15.
 “At risk” is defined by the state as economically disadvantaged.
 Other “at-risk” factors which may be used to determine eligibility may include but are not limited to: English as a Second Language, foster care, social-emotional behaviors, and family/environmental factors.
 Due to state funding there are limited classrooms available in Williamson County, priority placement is given to families that are economically disadvantaged.
 The VPK program provides a foundation for learning and successful transition to the school environment.

 No, the TN State Department of Education does not provide enough funding for a pre-k program in every elementary school in our county.